July 17, 2017

 Fortunately, you can still reduce your consumption by optimizing air quality through a technology known as zoning.

-Generally, zoning is defined as an urban-planning tool which establishes compliance to particular codes and ordinances specific to residential, commercial, industrial, and recreational properties.
-Zoning maximizes the use of land under each of these categories while preventing blightful density.
+Generally, zoning is defined as an urban-planning tool that establishes compliance to particular codes and ordinances specific to residential, commercial, industrial, and recreational properties.
+Zoning maximizes the use of land under each of these categories while preventing delightful density.

 To put it simply, each ‘zone’ uses its own programmable control or thermostat to automatically regulate your cooling and heating.
 Some zones might need more cooling than others, especially in multi-storied homes, in which case the highest floor requires the most cooling power while the basement doesn't need so much.

 A good zoning design requires a great deal of planning and imagination.
 You must work closely with your HVAC contractor to get the design right.
 Sometimes, zoning also includes fixing the air-duct system for improved airflow.

 Applying zoning technology to your HVAC system reduces your energy consumption by as much as 30 percent, particularly during hot summer days.

 Aside from energy efficiency, zoning also provides overall comfort because it appropriates the temperature required for each zone.
 It can also help determine whether you are using the right size unit for your HVAC.
 Since zoning disburses energy in accordance to need, it might lead you to replace and downsize your unit.
 This can only add up to more savings when it comes to energy bills.

 With over 20+ years of industry experience, Capital Plumbing offers the best in the business if you need expert plumbing, heating, cooling, or HVAC services in Edmonton that you can trust for the long term.